Fire striker: History

 Before the invention of matches, percussion fire making was often used to start fires.
 Before the advent of steel, a variety of iron pyrite or marcasite was used with flint and other stones to produce a high-temperature spark that could be used to create fire.
 There are indications that the Iceman, also known as Ötzi, may have used iron pyrite to make fire.
-From the Iron Age forward, until the invention of the friction match in 1826 by John Walker, the use of flints and steels was widepsread.
+From the Iron Age forward, until the invention of the friction match in 1826 by John Walker, the use of flints and steels was widespread.
 The fire steel was often kept in a metal tinderbox, together with flint and tinder.
 In Tibet and Mongolia, they were instead carried in a leather pouch called a chuckmuck.

 In Japan, percussion fire making was performed using agate or even quartz.
 It was also used as a ritual to bring good luck or ward off evil.
 Ninjas used an Uchitake (打竹).